...We vowed to never eat another store bought egg again. -Homesteading: Chickens, Housing, Eggs, & Entertainment!

 Our plans didn't include renting for the rest of our lives, so we knew we needed a hen house that we would be able to move in the future.
 We decided to build a house that would sit upon a sturdy stand.
 This way the house itself could be removed from the stand.
 We also planned to attach wheels to make moving it even easier but we never did.
 Having the coop up off of the ground was to help keep snakes & other ground predators out as well as make it easier for us to get into.

 We used all new lumber & hardware.
 We used screws rather than nails.
 The base was built first.
-Because this was our first attempt at building anything, we were assisted by a building savvy family member who showed us how to build proper supports & even how to make attractive cuts for the braces.
+Because this was our first attempt at building anything, we were assisted by my father who showed John how to build proper supports & even how to make attractive cuts for the braces.
 This coop was the start to many more building projects.
 We can thank our girls (chickens) for our new venture & for being the motivation we needed to learn & grow.

-We added ramps so the hens could reach the nesting areas.
+John added ramps so the hens could reach the nesting areas.
 We quickly learned that this was unnecessary as the hens would simply hop & flap their wings a bit to get to the nesting boxes.
-After the first day of use we removed the ramps.
+After the first day of use, John removed the ramps.
 This freed up a lot more space for the birds & made cleaning easier on us.

 Next came the sheathing.
-We used regular plywood like you use to build a house.
-We want a strong house.
-One that could withstand our New England Nor'easters.
+John used regular plywood like you use to build a house.
+We wanted a strong house.
+A hen house that could withstand our New England Nor'easters.
 Something that could handle two feet of snow on the roof without collapsing.
 Something heavy enough not to be blown over when those hurricane force gusts punch through.
-We succeeded.
-This house, the house newbies built (with help) is one of our sturdiest chicken houses.
+John succeeded.
+This house, the house a newbie built (with help) is one of our sturdiest chicken houses.
 It has been through a lot & is still in use to this very day.

-Once the sheathing was on, we installed the doors.
-Again, we used home building quality materials for the doors.
+Once the sheathing was on, John installed the doors.
+Again, he used home building quality materials for the doors.
 We decided to use padlocks with keys.
 We were not worried about someone trespassing onto our property to steal our hens, we were worried about the abundance of nighttime marauders, namely raccoon's.
-These animals are smart wasteful killers.
+These animals are smart but wasteful killers.
 We decided that with a padlock there was no way they would figure out how to open these doors.
 We were right.
 We have never had a raccoon manage to get into a properly secured house.
-A house that has not been properly secure is an entirely different matter we will save for another post.
+A house that has not been properly secure is an entirely different matter I will save for another post.

 The main door opens up with side brackets that lock the door in place.
 Hardware cloth was added to provide light & air flow.
 Like the floors, the hardware cloth was nailed down with fencing staples.
 It was then framed out with more lumber, adding additional strength, appearance, & keeps the jagged edges of the hardware cloth from tearing clothing or skin.
 During the winter we add plexi glass to the front to block the wind & keep out snow.
 We originally added one lock to the center of the side door, but decided to change it to two locks, one at the top of the door & one at the bottom to make the door more secure.
 We were concerned about raccoon's pulling at the corners of the door & possibly breaking in.
 By locking the top & bottom, we removed this potential security breach.

 Because the house was so high off the ground, the birds needed a ramp to get in & out.
-Again, we used building quality lumber for the ramp.
-We then added little foot grips because the surface was much too smooth without the little steps; the girls can't climb up a smooth ramp.
-We originally used a strip of scrap plywood, cut it to size & screwed it onto the ramp.
-We added two screws per step.
+Again, John used building quality lumber for the ramp.
+He then added little foot grips because the surface was much too smooth without the little steps; the girls can't climb up a smooth ramp.
+He originally used a strip of scrap plywood, cut it to size & screwed it onto the ramp.
+He added two screws per step.
 When the steps needed to be replaced we opted for natural branches.
-We screwed them in place the same way we did the scrap plywood.
+John screwed them in place the same way he did the scrap plywood.
 The branches eventually break down & need replacing, but they are free & make very natural ladder steps for the birds.

-Once the doors were installed, we put on the roofing.
-Again, we used home building quality materials for the roof.
-We did cheap out on the roof protection, using older rolled roofing that you use roofing tar & roll down the roof.
+Once the doors were installed, John put on the roofing.
+Again, John used home building quality materials for the roof.
+He did cheap out on the roof protection, using older rolled roofing that you use roofing tar & roll down the roof.
 Although it's cheap, it has held up fabulously.
-We added drip edge to all four sides of the roof to give it added protection.
+He added drip edge to all four sides of the roof to give it added protection.
 The drip edge has suffered damaged due to moving (you can see the damages in the very first picture in the post), but so far the roof has held strong & does not yet need to be replaced or show signs that it will need replacing any time soon.

 We decided to side it with cedar shake shingles because they were the cheapest option.
-We previously cut holes on each side of the hen house to reduce heat from building up inside.
-We had to cut the shingles in order not to block the holes.
+John previously cut holes on each side of the hen house to reduce heat from building up inside.
+He had to cut the shingles in order not to block the holes.
 The holes were reinforced with hardware cloth to keep out predators.

 When the house was finally finished we decided to stain it with a water based stain.
 We really like how it turned out.